AkramsBookshelf/GCT-Unity/GameManager/TUT_SingletonBase.md

 Key takeaways from this lesson:

 -   A **Singleton** ensures only one instance of a class exists.
 -   A Singleton provides a global access point using `ClassName.Instance`.
 -   A **generic singleton** (`Singleton<T>`) lets you reuse the same pattern for multiple managers.
 -   `Awake()` is used because it runs early and is ideal for initialization.
 -   `_isPersistent` allows you to control whether the singleton survives scene loads.

--   This pattern is the setup for our next tutorial: **GameManager + State Handling**.